 - Sensory changes or deprivation

 - Loss of bowel and/or bladder control

 Depending on its severity, your brain injury could cause permanent disability.
-If you are left with cognitive difficulties, for instance, you may need therapy or be unable to hold an intellectually demanding job.
+If your injury results in cognitive impairment, you may be unable to hold an intellectually demanding job.
 If your injury affects the emotional systems of your brain, you may need psychological care and have difficulty maintaining personal relationships.
 Unfortunately, 46% of people with moderate to severe TBIs go through a divorce within 5 years of their injury.